 Temperature: Temperature has a dual impact on solar panel performance.
 High temperatures can cause PV panels to overheat, which reduces their efficiency by lowering the voltage output.
 Conversely, extremely cold temperatures can cause issues with system components.
 Monitoring ambient and panel temperature allows operators to identify thermal stress and take proactive measures to maintain optimal system performance.

-A weather monitoring system designed for solar PV plants typically includes several sensors and instruments that collect real-time data on the environmental conditions.
+A weather monitoring system for solar PV plants usually has several sensors and tools.
+These collect real-time data on environmental conditions.
 These components work together to provide a comprehensive view of the weather patterns that affect system performance.
 The key components include:

 Solar Radiation Sensors: These sensors measure the intensity of sunlight reaching the earth's surface.
-Common types of radiation sensors used in solar PV plants are Pyranometers or Pyrheliometers, which can measure global and direct radiation.
+Common types of radiation sensors in solar PV plants are Pyranometers and Pyrheliometers.
+These sensors measure global and direct radiation.
 Monitoring solar radiation helps plant operators adjust panel angles and ensure optimal sunlight absorption.

 Wind Speed and Direction Sensors: These sensors measure the speed and direction of the wind at various heights in the plant area.
 High wind speeds can damage solar panels and support structures, so continuous monitoring can alert operators about potential risks.
 Anemometers and wind vanes are typically used for this purpose.